 Missouri's First Lady Sheena Greitens

-Eric and Sheena were married in 2011, and are the proud parents of two sons, Joshua and Jacob.
+She and Governor Eric Greitens were married in 2011, and are the proud parents of two sons, Joshua and Jacob.
 They enjoy spending time together as a family reading, baking cookies, or being outdoors at one of Missouri’s many state parks and hiking trails.

-As First Lady, Sheena focuses on foster care and adoption initiatives, an interest sparked by the adoption of her younger sister when Sheena was eight years old.
-As an educator and a mother, Sheena believes strongly in the importance of protecting our most vulnerable children, and looks forward to working to strengthen families across the state.
+As First Lady, Sheena focuses on foster care and adoption, an interest sparked by the adoption of her younger sister.
+Her initiatives have included improvements to Missouri’s child abuse reporting hotline; streamlining the process for inter-state adoptions from foster care; providing birth certificates to foster children; and distributing books to foster families and organizations throughout Missouri.
+As an educator and a mother, Sheena believes strongly in the importance of protecting our most vulnerable children and strengthening families across the state.